 Read more materials on the topic:

-Serial production of driving axles for excavator-loaders manufactured by ElAZ to start in Cheboksary
+Serial production of drive axles for excavator loaders manufactured by ElAZ will start in Cheboksary

-Control a drone with your hand: MEPhI development allows controlling UAVs with a glove
+Control a drone with your hand: a development by MEPhI allows you to control UAVs with a glove